SiliconWit/image-based-3d-reconstruction/Thesis/Thesis/Experiments/Spiral vs Circular - 1.md

 The Circular reconstruction also has some of these insets.
 However, it has more complete surfaces than the spiral

 **The Spiral Pattern has to be fixed first**
-It turns out that calculation of the angle theta in the `SpiralWaypointGenerator` script was the cause of the problem
+It turns out that calculation of the angle theta in the `SpiralWaypointGenerator` script was the cause of the problem.